mariocasciaro/scatter/README.md

 ## Dependency Injection

-Dependency injection is achieved by defining a `__scatter` descriptor in your module.
+Dependency injection is achieved by defining a `__module` descriptor in your module.
 With it you can control how the module is instantiated, but more importantly, how it's wired with other modules.

 The most intuitive type of dependency injection in Scatter is achieved by  using **factories**.